KHCONF Windows Apps

-The KHCONF App for Windows is available in two versions -- Listener and KH.
-Use the Listener version to tie into a meeting, and use the KH version if you will be transmitting the meeting from your PC.
-More information on the KH Version is available for registered customers.
+The KHCONF App for Windows is available in three versions -- Listener, KH, and KH-VIDEO.
+Use the Listener version to listen into meeting audio.
+Use the KH version if you will be transmitting the meeting from your PC and do not have either the equipment, or sufficient Internet bandwidth to stream video.
+The KH-VIDEO version can be used for streaming audio and video.
+More information on the KH and KH-VIDEO applications are available for registered customers.
 Use the Customer Login above to access that information.

 Listener Version download (version 1.0.26q):

 KH Version download (version 1.0.26q):

 Once downloaded, click the Install button to begin the installation process on your device.

 Please note that information below is specific to the Listener version of the KHCONF Windows App.
 The first time you run it, you will need to enter appropriate KHCONF access information.
 These settings can later be changed with the settings button.
 Click on the Account tab to enter the following settings:

 - Display Name is a descriptive name for the person (NOTE: if nothing is entered in this field, the caller will show up as "Anonymous" on the caller report).

 - Display Number is the telephone number you normally call from.
 You may wish to put your phone number here.
 If the phone number you enter is configured in the Allowed Callers (whitelist) for your meeting, then you will be able to join the meeting without needing to enter a PIN into the app.
 (NOTE: if nothing is entered in this field, the caller will show up as "Anonymous" on the caller report).